-Citizenship Amendment Act, 2019 comes into force from today
+Citizenship Amendment Act comes into force from today amid nationwide protests

 New Delhi, Jan 10: The Citizenship Amendment Act 2019 was officially enforced on Friday by the Centre.
 In a gazette notification, the Union home ministry said the act under which non-Muslim refugees from Pakistan, Bangladesh and Afghanistan will be given Indian citizenship, will come into force from January 10.